JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/follow_person.md

 If it doesn't react, click on the area where the image is shown and try again.

+## Frequency API

+* `import Frequency` - to import the Frequency library class.
+This class contains the tick function to regulate the execution rate.
+* `Frequency.tick(ideal_rate)` - regulates the execution rate to the number of Hz specified.
+Defaults to 20 Hz.

 ## Robot API

 * `import HAL` - to import the HAL(Hardware Abstraction Layer) library class.
 This class contains the functions that sends and receives information to and from the Hardware(Gazebo).
-* `import GUI` - to import the GUI(Graphical User Interface) library class.
+* `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getImage()` - to obtain the current frame of the camera robot.
 * `HAL.getPose3d().x` - to get the position of the robot (x coordinate)
 * `HAL.getPose3d().y` - to obtain the position of the robot (y coordinate)